oracle/cloudtestdrive/AppDev/helidon-k8s/ManualSetup/HelidonSetup.md

 - Push the images up to your tenancy repo
-  - Again changing the myregion, mytenancy and myrepo parameters in the blow command
+  - Again changing the myregion, mytenancy and myrepo parameters in the following commands to match the ones you used when you tagged the images

 ```
   docker push <myregion>/<mytenancy>/<myrepo>/storefront:0.0.1